SambhajiKunnurkar/SambhajiKunnurkar/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a MERN stack developer...

 ## 🔗 Links